ansys/scade-guitools/doc/source/user-guide/index.rst

 Dialog boxes are commonly used for prompting the user for command parameters.
 Settings and property pages aim at adding additional properties to a project or a model.
-Although these properties an be stored using a private syntax in a separate file, it is more convenient to use the means available in the SCADE environment:
+Although these properties can be stored using a private syntax in a separate file, it is more convenient to use the means available in the SCADE environment:

 * Properties in a project file (ETP): These properties are usually attached to a project,